tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 If you are staggered, you regain an expended power as if you had taken a quick rest.
 You automatically regain a once-per-battle power, but a recharge power requires a successful recharge roll.
 You can regain a species power, class power, or magic item power this way.

 **Quirk:** Repeats stories over and over.

 ---

+#### Rooted Armor

+Heavy Armor

+Quick Action

+_Recharge 6+:_ Roots and tendrils trail from this suit of heavy armor.
+On command, the armor roots itself to the ground, increasing its AC bonus by +1 but keeping the wearer stuck.
+Freeing the armor from the ground and ending the stuck condition takes a standard action; the +1 bonus to AC is lost as soon as the wearer becomes unstuck.

+**Quirk:** Heavy sleeper.

+---